LianqunBio/Pan-jujube/domestication and snp-gwas/README.md

 ### Dxy analysis

 ```
-pixy --stats dxy --vcf TE.excluded.snp.vcf.gz --populations popfile.txt --window_size 100000 --n_cores 10 #  the pop-vcf file should be gziped and indexed in advance for Dxy analysis
+pixy --stats dxy --vcf TE.excluded.snp.vcf.gz --populations popfile.txt --window_size 100000 --n_cores 10 #  the pop-vcf file should be compressed with bgzip and indexed in advance for Dxy analysis
 ```